Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Results and discussion

 \section{Results and discussion}

 Tables \ref{tab:models0p014}, \ref{tab:models0p02}, and \ref{tab:models0p03} list the $\varepsilon$\iso{96}Zr, $\varepsilon$\iso{148}Nd, and their ratio calculated for each model.
-Figures~\ref{fig:ratios} and \ref{fig:choice} show the $\varepsilon$\iso{96}Zr/$\varepsilon$\iso{148}Nd ratio from the models in the tables - except for the two 2.5 \msun, $Z=0.014$, $M_{\rm mixed}=2 \times 10^{-3}$ \msun\ models with ratios 0 and $0.2$, which will be discussed below.
-The absolute $\varepsilon$\iso{96}Zr and $\varepsilon$\iso{148}Nd values reported in the tables depend on the absolute abundance of each isotope and lineraly on the chosen dilution factor (for example, a 10 times higher/lower dilution produces $\varepsilon$ values ten times lower/higher), which we keep constant to $10^4$.
-Their ratios, instead, is independent on the dilution factor (it remains constant within 7\% considering all our models when changing the dilution by a factor of 10 upward and downward), as far as there is a enough material to produce an $s$-process signature, otherwise, the value of the ratio may be affected by numerical noise.
+Figures~\ref{fig:ratios} and \ref{fig:choice} show the $\varepsilon$\iso{96}Zr/$\varepsilon$\iso{148}Nd ratio from all the $Z=0.014$, 0.02, and 0.03 models with $M_{\rm mixed} = 1 \times 10^{-3}$ \msun\ and $2 \times 10^{-3}$ \msun, and the selected SL models with $M_{\rm mixed} = 5 \times 10^{-3}$ \msun\ - except for the two 2.5 \msun, $Z=0.014$, $M_{\rm mixed}=2 \times 10^{-3}$ \msun\ models with ratios 0 and $0.2$, which will be discussed below.
+All the values reported in the tables and figures mentioned above are the final values at the end of the stellar evolution, noting that most of the mass loss occurs at the end of the evolution, so we expect these values to be the predominant signature in the forming dust.
+The absolute $\varepsilon$\iso{96}Zr and $\varepsilon$\iso{148}Nd values reported in the tables depend on the absolute abundance of each isotope and linearly on the chosen dilution factor (for example, a 10 times higher/lower dilution produces $\varepsilon$ values ten times lower/higher), which we keep constant at $10^4$.
+Their ratio, instead, is independent of the dilution factor (it remains constant within 7\% considering all our models when changing the dilution by a factor of 10 upward and downward), as far as there is a enough material to produce an $s$-process signature.
+Otherwise, the value of the ratio does not represents a physically carried signature, but just the numerical results of the division of very small numbers.